 The unifying feature of the leukemias is that they arise from an accumulation of multiple, stepwise genetic and epigenetic changes in the hematopoietic stem cell (HSC) and committed progenitors.
 A preleukemic cell contains only a subset of the genetic and epigenetic changes characterizing leukemic cells (Shlush and Minden, 2015).
-In the normal state, HSCs differentiate into progenitor cells that give rise to myeloid and lymphoid progenitor cells and eventually all mature blood elements (Hoffman et al, 2013; Shizuru et al, 2005).
+In the normal state, HSCs differentiate into progenitor cells that give rise to myeloid and lymphoid progenitor cells and eventually all mature blood elements (Hoffman et al., 2013; Shizuru et al., 2005).
 Throughout this highly regulated, hierarchical differentiation and maturation process, lymphoid and myeloid cells acquire distinct phenotypes.
-Genetic mutations involving primitive stem cells or early myeloid-committed progenitors result in clonal proliferation and accumulation of immature hematopoietic cells (e.g., blasts) of myeloid lineage (e.g., AML) in the bone marrow, peripheral blood or other tissues (Swerdlow et al, 2008; Kipps and Huan-You, 2015).
+Genetic mutations involving primitive stem cells or early myeloid-committed progenitors result in clonal proliferation and accumulation of immature hematopoietic cells (e.g., blasts) of myeloid lineage (e.g., AML) in the bone marrow, peripheral blood or other tissues (Swerdlow et al., 2008; Kipps and Huan-You, 2015).
 When the affected pluripotent stem cell results in maturation arrest of more mature myeloid cells and ensuing accumulation of these more differentiated phenotypes, chronic leukemias then ensue.
 In CML the affected pluripotent stem cell is consistently associated with a BCR-ABL1 fusion gene located on the Philadelphia chromosome, resulting in the accumulation of more mature myeloid cells of erythroid, granulocytic, monocytic, dendritic, and megakaryocytic lineages (Lichtman, 2015).
 For many of the lymphoid neoplasms, the “cell of origin” represents the stage of differentiation of the tumor cells rather than the cell in which the initial transforming event occurred (Jaffe et al 2001).
 Genetic mutations involving B-cell progenitors may result in the accumulation of phenotypically immature-appearing lymphoid cells (blasts), as seen in ALL, or mature-appearing lymphocytes, as in CLL.
-The MDS are a heterogeneous group of clonal HSC neoplasms characterized by dysplasia (disordered maturation) in one or more cell lines and ineffective hematopoiesis that may result in peripheral cytopenias of one or more cell lines (Swerdlow et al, 2008).
+The MDS are a heterogeneous group of clonal HSC neoplasms characterized by dysplasia (disordered maturation) in one or more cell lines and ineffective hematopoiesis that may result in peripheral cytopenias of one or more cell lines (Swerdlow et al., 2008).
 In contrast, the MPN are clonal HSC neoplasms associated with proliferation of one or more of the myeloid lineages and absence of dysplasia.
 The MDS/MPN include both dysplastic and proliferative features.

 <1> HEMATOPOIETIC AND LYMPHOID CLASSIFICATION SCHEMES